scelesticsiva/Neural-Networks-for-Image-Compression/GAN/README.md

-## Lossy image compression using generative adversarial netwotks
+## Lossy image compression using generative adversarial networks

-Thsi part to is not ready for testing, yet.
-It will be organized as soon as possible
+It contains two structures with 2 different generator model:
+- 3 layer fully convolutional network
+- Much smaller version of Resnet (given in the report)

+2 different generators are written in two different functions.
+In order to use each of them, generator in the training stage should be changed.

+Loss functions:
+- Wasserstein gan
+- Wasserstein gan + L2 loss
+- Dcgan
+- Dcgan + L2 loss

+Parameters can be changed by utilizing FLAGS or class variables.